Latest information from the College.

 How will the College support ordinands in their placements?

-All ordinands and supervisors will be briefed at online Supervisor Days/Evenings in September regarding realistic expectations for time in context (not least in relation to the need for ordinands to be able to give half their time each week to academic study).
+All ordinands and supervisors were briefed at online Supervisor Days/Evenings in September regarding realistic expectations for time in context (not least in relation to the need for ordinands to be able to give half their time each week to academic study).

 I’m a full-time ordinand.
 What will my formational programme look like?

-A timetabled Leadership for Healthy Churchesprogramme of online input (2-4pm following the current timetable) will be provided across all centres.
-Contributors (whether internal or external) have been asked to provide one hour of live teaching on Zoom (or pre-recorded content if necessary) including interaction between students and speaker.
+A timetabled Leadership for Healthy Churches programme of online input (2-4pm following the current timetable) has been provided across all centres.
+Contributors (whether internal or external) have been asked to provide live teaching on Zoom (or pre-recorded content if necessary) including interaction between students and speaker.
 Formation Groups (or, where size permits, student year groups) will then meet online to discuss, contextualise and apply the content further and to provide further regular check in points for Formation Group Tutors with their students.

 The timetabled programme of input will be largely centre specific but will include some sessions delivered across multiple centres.